thomasgazzoni/react-native-keyboard-area/README.md

 ## Android notes

-Since on android we might want use adjustResize for the others page, we can use this library `setWindowSoftInputMode` to dynamically change the Input mode only for the page then we need, for example:
+Since on android we might want use adjustResize for the others page, we can use this library `setWindowSoftInputMode` to dynamically change the SoftInput mode only for the pages that we need, for example:

 ```tsx
 import { RNKeyboard, SoftInputMode } from 'react-native-keyboard-area';